konstantinosfragkoulis/HealthMonitor/README.md

 * **ECG (Pan-Tompkins++):** Bandpass -> derivative -> squaring -> flattop smoothing -> MWI.
 Uses adaptive thresholding with search-back for real-time R-peak detection [1].
 * **SCG (Template Matching NCC):** Accel Z-axis (dorso-ventral) filtered at 7–30 Hz.
 Bootstraps a heartbeat template during the first 10s via a 4th-power envelope and pairwise NCC [2].
 Runs a sliding normalized cross-correlation against the template for continuous AO detection.
 The template is double-buffered and refreshed every 60s.
 * **Respiratory Rate:** Accel Z-axis LPF -> decimated 48:1 (to 10 Hz) -> bandpass 0.1–0.6 Hz.
-Fed into a 30-second autocorrelation window, outputting a new breath rate every 5 seconds.
+Fed into a 30-second autocorrelation window, outputting a new respiratory rate every 5 seconds.

 HRV metrics (RMSSD, SDNN, pNN50, SD1, SD2) are calculated independently for both the ECG and SCG streams over a 60 second sliding window based on Task Force standards [3,4].
 ECG and SCG reports are synchronized as the ECG trigger drives both computations simultaneously.
 Data is streamed to a host via a USB Virtual COM Port with CRC-32 integrity.